By Kevin Harris, as told to Jennifer Clopton

 The first symptom I felt was a tickle in my throat.
 Now, I’m telling you – this virus has a personality and a mind of its own.
 It does what it wants to do, and from the very first symptom, it let me know it was there and that it was different than anything I’d ever experienced before.
 It started with the weirdest tickle.
 It was so persistent.
 I kept trying to clear it, but it was stuck in the back of my throat.
 No matter what I did, it wouldn’t go away.

 Two hours later, I got a cough.
 I went home, took some vitamin C and went to bed.
 The next morning, I woke up with what I thought was the flu.
 Keep in mind, at that time we only had 4 coronavirus cases in the whole state of Ohio and none in my county.
 So, I just assumed I had the flu.
-I went to the doctor, and she assumed the same.
-She didn’t give me an actual flu test; she just sent me home with Tamiflu.
+I went to the doctor, and they assumed the same.
+They didn’t give me an actual flu test; they just sent me home with Tamiflu.

 I took it, but every day I got sicker and sicker.
 My fever was consistently 102 or 103 degrees.
 I had a headache like I’ve never had before.
 The pressure in my skull felt like my brain was about to explode.
 The body aches were horrible, and they weren’t just regular body aches.
 My bones, muscles, joints and even my toenails actually hurt!
 Literally.
 The pressure of the blanket on my feet hurt my toenails.